learn-co-students/nyc-web-091718/42-git-workshoppe/README.md

 ```

 - If I want to go back to my most recent commit, I can call `git checkout master` or whatever branch I was working on.
 This will point my HEAD back at my most recent commit.

 ---

-#### Coming Soon™️

-- How do you resolve a merge conflict?
-- How do I undo changes?
-  - How do I cover my tracks
-  - How can I make my reversion visible to my team?
-- Branches 🤔
-- What is git fetch vs. git pull?
-  - Asks the remote (GitHub) for changes and updates my **local copy** of `origin/master`
-  - Git pull will fetch **AND** merge with my current branch

----